-The network topology is similar to that of I2C, were each device is ”is “daisy chained” to the next, making what is called a bus for communications.
-It is common to use a IC such as a bus transceiver to facilitate the RS485 standard where the hardware does not support it, and use UART with CTS and RTS pins if available[7].
-UART can not be used alone, even with shielded cables, because both devices on the bus hold their TX lines high as shown in Figure 2.8.
+The network topology is similar to that of I2C, were each device is “daisy chained” to the next, making what is called a bus for communications.
+It is common to use an IC such as a bus transceiver to facilitate the RS485 standard where the hardware does not support it, and use UART with CTS and RTS pins if available.[7]
+UART cannot be used alone, even with shielded cables, because both devices on the bus hold their TX lines high as shown in Figure 2.8.
 This makes it impossible for 3 or more devices to be connected on the same lines for UART, as corruption will occur.